GEOG 865

 3. This takes you into Mapbox Studio.
 Following the model of most software as a service offerings, this tool runs directly within the web browser.
 It allows you to choose colors, text, and symbol weights to be used in a basemap.
 The base data is from OpenStreetMap, although you can also load in your own layers.

-4. On the Styles page, click the New Style button.
+4. On the Styles page, find the New Style button.
+Click the dropdown arrow next to the New Style button and choose Classic Template.

 5. Proceed to customize the the Dark variation of the Monochrome template.